 MBA specializations and Types of MBA are two different things.
 Read on!

 The 1st MBA programme in the world was offered way back in 1908 at the Harvard University and since then the course has evolved a lot according to the needs of various businesses.
 Now you have numerous streams of the basic programme.
 We will discuss some of the most common and popular MBA specialisations which can be pursued from top MBA colleges:

-♦ MBA in Finance: An MBA specializing in financial management will focus on management accounting and control, the Indian capital and money market, banking, privatisation and international finance.
-The course will emphasize on various aspects of financial theories, identification of best managerial practices in the area and global practices of applications.
-An MBA in finance is among the most popular specializations as growth prospects in this field are immense.
+♦ MBA in Finance: An MBA specialising in financial management will focus on management accounting and control, the Indian capital and money market, banking, privatisation and international finance.
+The course will emphasise on various aspects of financial theories, identification of best managerial practices in the area and global practices of applications.
+An MBA in finance is among the most popular specialisations as growth prospects in this field are immense.
 You can look out for exciting careers in banks, financial consultancies and financial institutions.
-One can get involved in consumer and investment banking, institutional finance, merchant banking, corporate finance and international finance
+One can get involved in consumer and investment banking, institutional finance, merchant banking, corporate finance and international finance.

 ♦ MBA in HR: Human resource management, as the name suggests would teach you all about recruiting, training, team building, performance updates, employee policy, salary, benefits and increments, employee health and safety as well as staff amenities.
 If you’ve got good people skills and can handle tough situations well, you can go a long way in this field.

 ♦ MBA in Sales & Marketing: Even though marketing and sales differ greatly, they have the same goal.
 Both handle very similar concepts and work together for sales to be successful.
 An MBA in marketing will help you enhance your skills & knowledge in the field of marketing, advertising, public relations etc.